 From Orphan to High-Flyer is now for sale!
 Click here to order your copy!

-Though the heroics of the RAF across western Europe are well known, the impact that the RAF had in the Far East is not.
-Many people have told me ‘I didn’t even know that the RAF had a presence in India and the Far East’.
-But now, you have the opportunity to read Denis’s life, in his exact words.
-Due to our close friendship and Denis’ razor sharp memory, his mesmerising stories are told with a candid honesty like never before.
-Stories like:
+Though the Second World War heroics of the RAF across western Europe are well known, the impact that the RAF had in the Far East is not.
+Many people have told me, ‘I didn’t even know that the RAF had a presence in the Far East, including India.’
+But now, you have the opportunity to read about Denis’s wartime RAF contributions in the Far East, in his exact words, and you can also glimpse into many other aspects of his extraordinary life.

 - Why Denis, in a fit of rage, pulled a gun on his best friend’s crew.